-Shaoxing Rice Wine
+Substitute for Shaoxing Rice Wine

 If the recipe calls for Shaoxing rice wine, use pale dry sherry (not cooking sherry!).

 Substitute for White Rice Wine

-If you’re looking for white rice wine substitute, use a slightly smaller amount of gin or vermouth.
+If you’re looking for a white rice wine substitute, use a slightly smaller amount of gin or vermouth.
 Gin has the most similar flavor.